CraigMcGuirk/Slot-machine-game/README.md

 ## How to play:

 It's easy —
-* Simply drop coins into the slot and push the enter key.
+* Simply input an amount of your choice into your balance and push the enter key.

 In this version there are 4 possible outcomes, A, B, C and D with A having the highest multiplier and D having the lowest.

+You will be asked:
+* How many lines you would like to bet on.
+* How much you would like to bet on each line.